nrouhanizdeh/Get-It-Done/README.md

   * [Questions](#questions)

   ## Description
   This is a web-based task-tracking application that allows the user to track the status of tasks that they are working on.
 The application creates a task logger with MySQL, Node, Express, Handlebars and ORM with MVC design pattern.
 It uses Node and MYSQL to query and route data and Handlebars to generate HTML.
+  Here is a link to the [app](https://murmuring-mountain-06049.herokuapp.com/).

   ## Installation
   1. Clone the repository 2. run ```npm install``` in terminal